Understanding the importance of a second build with your sourdough starter

 Once you’ve done the first refreshment of your starter, you might be ready to bake something simple, like a tin loaf.
 However, if you’re planning to bake a more complex bread, such as a boule, you’ll often need to take your starter through a second refreshment, known as a second build starter.

-What is a Second Build Starter?
+What is a Second Build Starter, and why must you build it again?

 The second build starter is essentially the next step in strengthening and invigorating your starter.
 After the first refreshment, your starter is more active than before, but it still might not be strong enough to provide the leavening power needed for breads that require more structure and complexity, like a boule.

 By refreshing your starter a second time—feeding it with fresh flour and water—you’re giving the yeast and bacteria another boost.
 This second build is crucial for increasing the population of these microbes, making your starter more potent.
 A well-refreshed, active starter at this stage will rise more quickly, develop a fresh yogurt-like lactic sourdough smell, and have the strength needed to leaven a dough with more complex flavours and textures.
+You can learn more about the ingredients to build your starter here.

 Why a Second Build is Important